NumanAnees/Leetcode-Solution/Stack and Queues/Parenthesis Checker/README.md

 - If open bracket push in stack.
 - If closing bracket pop if matched opened bracket is at top otherwise return false.
 - in end if stack is not empty return false.

+- We can also solve this problem without any stack just using a count=-1 variable.